rpetit3/clonalSNPs/README.md

 3. calculate probability of observing each SNPs sequence base on consensus sequence (probability matrix) or calculate distance from each SNPs sequence to consensus sequence (number of differences between given SNPs sequence and consensus sequence)

-4. for each SNPs sequence, rank its relatedness (by probability or distance) to the other SNPs sequences
+4. for each strain, rank its relatedness (by probability or distance) to all other strains

-5. hypothesize divergence pattern (note: distance matrix may miss nodes)
+5. hypothesize divergence pattern (note: distance matrix may miss nodes, Neighbour joining)